src-its/ca-web/content/django_install.md

 1. Create a new virtual environment and work within it

-        mkvirtualenv ca-web
+        mkvirtualenv newenv

 This will install a standalone version of Python, as well as pip, into an isolated directory structure within your project directory.
-We chose to call our virtual environment newenv, but you should name it something descriptive.
+We chose to call our virtual environment `newenv` but you should name it something descriptive.
 A directory will be created with the name you select, which will hold the file hierarchy where your packages will be installed.

 ---